ibm-cloud-docs/watsonxdata/milvus_backup.md

 The Milvus backup tool is a utility designed to back up and restore data from Milvus.
 {: shortdesc}

-The Milvus backup tool is an open-source utility designed to facilitate seamless backup and restoration of data within Milvus, a vector database.
-It supports backing up collections, metadata, and segments with minimal downtime, and allows restoration across different Milvus versions and storage types.
+You can use the Milvus backup tool to back up and restore data in Milvus.
+This open source utility enables efficient backup and restoration of collections, metadata, and segments with minimal downtime.
+It also supports cross-version restoration and works with various storage types.

 For more information about using the Milvus backup tool with {{site.data.keyword.lakehouse_short}}, see [Milvus backup tool](https://community.ibm.com/community/user/blogs/gifi-siby/2025/01/08/milvus-backup-with-wxd){: external}.